How to Recover Lost Space on a USB Flash Drive

 • Run a diagnostic tool: Use tools like chkdsk (Windows) or fsck (Linux) to check for and repair errors on the USB drive.

 • Check for Fake USB Drives: Some USB drives, especially those purchased at a discount or from unverified sources, may have falsified storage capacities.
-To ensure your drive is genuine, use tools like H2testw to verify the actual capacity.
-This tool writes and reads data to confirm that the storage matches the claimed size.
-If the drive is fake, you may not be able to recover the missing space.
+Use tools like H2testw to verify the actual capacity.